This unit develops students’ recognition of pattern (consistency) in equations involving equivalence, addition and multiplication of fractions.

 The equations include two variables, that is the value of numerator and denominator in the fraction being squared.
 Students need to recognise that the denominator names the number of partitions of one.
 The numerator names the count of those parts.

-Students may be able to show their how they are thinking with variables, by treating the numerator and denominator as variables in an area diagram.
+Students may be able to show how they are thinking with variables (lack of closure), by treating the numerator and denominator as variables in an area diagram.

 Algebraically this might be written as a/b × a/b = (a×a)/(b×b) or more succinctly as (a/b)2 = a2/b2.